Powerlearnproject/se-assignment-day-2-git-and-github-EkeneOkolie/README.md

 3.Confirm changes

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+Forking a repository is like making a personal copy of the repository for yourself.it difeers from cloning in the sense that cloning allows you make and push changes directly to the repository which Forking doesn't allow.Forking is particularly useful when the code isn't yours and you are working on something independent of the original code

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+They help with bug tracking and features development

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+1.Commiting to main branch by mistake.This can be solved by branching 2.Unclear commit message that make changes hard to understand.They can be solved by writing clear and concise commit messages.
+3.Branch Isolation being outdated inside your branch.These can be solved with communication with the team